PyTAPAS/TAPAS/docs/getting_started/software_architecture.rst

    :align: center
    :figwidth: 80%

    An overview of our MVC architecture.
-The View layer is shown in green which concentrates and validates the user input and informs the :orange:'controller' (orange).
+The View layer is shown in green which concentrates and validates the user input and informs the :orange:`controller` (orange).
 The controller gets the data from the model (gray) manipulates it and updates the model.
 Finally, the model emits a signal catched by the View which updates the GUI.

 The corresponding source code folder structure is shown below.